2016/12/30 § Leave a comment

 On this day in 1671 the Académie royale d’architecture was founded.

-The academies may be the high point of the Sun King’s reign.
+As a whole, the establishment of the academies may have been the high point of the Sun King’s reign.
 They are a part of a small but significant heritage of tasty patrons cut of royal cloth.
 A small club to be sure, but when they have an eye for beauty, there is no stopping them.
 And while we may cringe at the excesses and downright grossness of Louis and others in his fraternity–Nero and Napoleon III come quickly to mind–there’s no denying that imperial legacies are not all bad (just take a skipping romp through Early Christian Rome, sixth-century Byzantium, the eigth-century Frankish Kingdom, tenth-century China, seventeenth-century India, eighteenth-century Italy and Russia, and nineteenth-century Vienna).
+(The previous, as a yearbook, also not a bad way to wrap up this chronicle as we approach the year’s end.)
 Maybe it is appropriate then that Louis, who built the place that Thomas Jefferson would one day call “the pit of depravity,” is the one who left the single most important legacy to the world of architecture: as it was in the beginning, is now and ever shall be, Classicism without end.

 Image: Louis XIV, within a few years of founding the Académie (from this source)